RMRL MEMBERSHIP INFORMATION

 - 145.220 and 224.000 have an autopatch available to members.

 - 145.340 is Node 3350 on the Internet Radio Linking Project (IRLP) network, and may be linked to other repeaters around the world using voice-over-IP technology on the Internet.

 - 146.940 and 449.450 are wide area coverage machines reaching Cheyenne to the north, Colorado Springs and Pueblo to the south, a wide area of the eastern plains, and west to the Continental Divide.

-- 449.750 provides excellent HT (handheld radio) coverage throughout the metro area and also provides digital amateur paging for members.
+- 449.750 provides excellent HT (handheld radio) coverage throughout the metro area.

 - 449.825 is linked full time to the 146.940 repeater, extending its coverage into Boulder and other “shadowed” areas.

 - The 449.450 and 449.750 repeaters are part of the SkyHub Link System, an all-mode link system providing a communication bridge between many amateur radio repeaters and networks.

 We also have a balloon-flyable repeater with a receive frequency of 445.975 MHz and a transmit frequency of 147.555 MHz.
 This repeater is flown periodically by the EOSS balloon launch group.